theWhiteWulfy/personal-site/src/content/faqs/uses.md

 - **Microsoft Mathematics** for calculating stuff and doing stats.
 - **Draw.io** flowchats to express my process and brainstorming to the client.
 - [**Zettlr**](https://www.zettlr.com/) great editor to write stuff in markdown.
 I'm typing this article on it too.
-- **Prepos** great tool to complie and process css anh js files visually.
+- **Prepos** great tool to complie and process css and js files visually.
 - **Hemingway Editor** a tool to make my sentences less complicated.
 - **Ora** an awesome project management tool.
 - **Spotify** for music.